I’m Canadian so cannabis is entirely legal here.

 See other posts I have written about research into other types of pain

 There is research to show with chronic pain of various sorts THC:CBD combo treatments can help with pain management.
 Much more research needs to be done, however, as it is still limited.
 With CBD alone the benefits are more aligned with reductions in stress, anxiety and improved sleep and not so much with improved pain by itself although it has properties the indicate it might help with some types of pain.
 Just not as much research on its Own.
 Nevertheless, the things it is shown to help with (sleep, depression, stress, anxiety) are beneficial to coping with chronic pain and do not come with the side effects some have experienced with THC or THC:CBD treatment.
-The research I have read for migraine and fibromyalgia chronic pain show the most improvement with THC treatments.
+The research I have read for migraine and fibromyalgia chronic pain shows the most improvement with THC treatments.

 What can we say for sure?
 Not much.
-Not until they do larger studies and long term studies.
+Not until they do larger studies and long-term studies.
 On more types of pain.
-I think if it legal where you are then these therapies are worth an option in this extremely opiate negative environment.
+I think if it is legal where you are then these therapies are worth an option in this extremely opiate negative environment.
 Personally, I started with straight CBD to see what would happen there.
 Then a more CBD:THC combo approach and Then into a stronger THC.
-I do use THC when needed but not often as I find it just works better for me when I do not use regularly.
+I do use THC when needed but not often as I find it just works better for me when I do not use it regularly.
 And as I said, I do want to see what sort of results I get trying just CBD again by itself for a longer duration.